life jackets water sports

 DIN EN ISO 12402-9:

-The standard specifies the test methods for personal buoyancy aids.
-In addition to details on sampling and conditioning, as well as criteria for passing or failing a test, the standard includes numerous methods for testing mechanical properties and human performance testing.
-Reference vests for adults, children and infants are described in three appendices for assessing the suitability of the subjects.
+The standard specifies the test procedures for personal buoyancy aids.
+In addition to details on sampling and conditioning, as well as criteria for passing or failing a test, the standard includes numerous procedures for testing mechanical properties and performance tests with human subjects.
+Three annexes describe reference vests for adults, children, and infants for assessing the suitability of human subjects.

-3. ISO Standard 12401, standard for safety belts and safety lines
+3. ISO Standard 12401, standard for safety belts and safety lanyards

-A life belt (harness) is essential for securing on board.
-Safety lines ensure a firm connection between the crew member and the ship (sports boats).
+A lifebelt (harness) is essential for securing yourself on board.
+Safety lines ensure a secure connection between crew members and the vessel (or pleasure craft).

-A safety belt or harness - sometimes also called a life belt - is a belt that is placed around the upper body, usually the chest.
-The harness is made of flexible webbing and has a fitting, typically a D-ring, to which a safety or lifeline can be attached.
-With the harness and the safety line there is then a connection between the crew member and the ship.
-The safety belt is already integrated in many life jackets.
+A safety belt or harness – sometimes also called a lifebelt – is a belt that is worn around the upper body, usually the chest.
+The belt is made of flexible fabric and has a fitting, usually a D-ring, into which a safety or lifeline can be clipped.
+The harness and safety line then form a connection between the crew member and the vessel.
+The safety belt is already integrated into many life jackets.
 The safety line is attached to the corresponding D-ring.

-Safety belts and safety lines manufactured to ISO 12401 provide the user with a high degree of assurance that they will remain securely connected to the boat.
+Safety harnesses and safety lines manufactured according to ISO 12401 largely give the user the confidence that they will remain safely connected to the boat.

-Equally important, a convenient and easy-to-carry design encourages the user to carry their equipment with them for the entire duration they are on board a boat, rather than stowing it in a locker for emergencies.
-Comfort and freedom of movement are important factors when deciding whether to wear seat belts.
-These are intended to prevent the wearer from falling into the water or to facilitate retrieval on deck.
+Equally important, a comfortable and easy-to-wear design encourages the user to wear the equipment the entire time they are on board a boat, rather than stowing it in a locker for emergencies.
+Comfort and freedom of movement are important factors when deciding whether to wear safety harnesses.
+These are designed to prevent the wearer from falling into the water or facilitate retrieval on deck.

-Make sure that your care or safety lines meet the ISO 12401 standard.
+Make sure your safety lines meet the ISO 12401 standard.